My favorite neighborhood in Athens, in the shadow of the Acropolis, the Plaka is like a village within the city

 it.

 was the closest thing Athens had to a hotel.
 Chateaubriand stayed there as did Lord Byron, where he wrote part of Childe Harold.
 Amazingly, Lord Elgin wanted to take the monument apart and reassemble it in England and was only stopped because it belonged to the Capuchans and for that reason the Turkish Viavode (Governor) could not give his permission.
-Just above the monument is a cafe that used to be the last Karagiozis Theater.
-If you take a right on
+You can enter the site, it is free, and walk on the ancient road that used to be Tripodon Street.
+Across the street from the monument is a cafe that used to

-As many monuments and ancient buildings there are in Athens there is one man who can be blamed for there not being many more.
+As many monuments and ancient buildings as there are in Athens there is one man who can be blamed for there not being many more.
 That was Ali Hadji Haseki, the governor of Athens in the late eighteenth century.
 He taxed the people of Athens until they had nothing and reduced the whole area to poverty.
-In 1778 he and the small circle of rich Athenians, who also prospered off the work of the people, decided to build a wall around the city, supposedly to keep Albanians
+In 1778 he and

 out but actually to keep the Athenians in.
-Some of the cities most ancient landmarks and buildings were demolished to build this wall including the bridge over the Illissos River, the Temple to Demeter and the facade of Hadrian's reservoir on Lykabettos.
+Some of the city's most ancient landmarks and buildings were demolished to build this wall including the bridge over the Illissos River, the Temple to Demeter and the facade of Hadrian's reservoir on Lykabettos.
 Finally Sultan Selim III took notice of what was happening in Athens and Haseki was beheaded on the island of Kos, his head taken and exhibited in the Topkapi Palace.
 The mansion of Ali Haseki is now the School of Agriculture.

-Whether you like hanging out, shopping, eating,
+Whether you like hanging out watching people, shopping, eating,

 or wandering around, the Plaka is a great area to